tylim88/Firelord/README.md

 })

 // create if not exist, else overwrite
-// although it can overwrite, we intend this to use as create
 // require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt`
 // auto add `createdAt` and `updatedAt` user.set({